tdilauro/Simplified-wiki/Library-Registry.md

 The link with `rel="recommended"` links to [[http://library-search.feedbooks.net/featured.atom|http://library-search.feedbooks.net/featured.atom]], a list of "Nearby libraries" based on geolocation of the requester's IP address.
 This is not particularly accurate: from NYPL SASB it recommended a set of libraries in Connecticut, even though NYPL shows up as the first result when you search for "New York".

+Postal code search works inconsistently.
+Search for a ZIP code in Queens turns up one result.
+Search for a ZIP code in Irvine turns up nothing, even though a search for "Irvine" turns up several results.

 ## Overdrive "Add a library"

 We're not privy to what happens behind the scenes when you choose to 'add a library' to your Overdrive app, but it gives us a view into what the interface might look like.
 It all starts from two options: search for a library "by name, city or postal code", or browse the list of libraries.